ploynawapan/ploynawapan.github.io/_pages/cv.md

 Awards and Honors
 ------
 ---
-* 2025: Prize in Number Theory, UIUC, IL, USA
+* 2025: Bateman Prize in Number Theory, UIUC, IL, USA
   <ul style="font-size: 0.95em;">
     <li>Awarded to a graduate student in recognition of outstanding research in number theory.</li>
    </ul>